 On the other side of the coin is fresh, local, nutrient-dense foods.
 These are foods you or your farmer can grow in rich soil.
-They are the foods that are grown in a diverse environment and have been eaten by our ancestors for thousands of years.
+They are the foods that are grown in a diverse environment and have been eaten by our ancestors botox cost for about stromectol thousands of years.

 They don’t come in a box and the best of them don’t even have a label.
 You can grow or raise them for little or no money, but people often see them as too expensive.

 You know what else is expensive?
 Diabetes, heart disease, cancer, and a life-time of sickness.

 I know that sounds drastic, but our culture of instant gratification doesn’t take into account the consequences of their actions five minutes from now let alone 30 years from now.
 Yes, cheap food may be less expensive today, but you know what I see long-term as a result of cheap food?